open-policy-agent/opa/docs/docs/terraform.md

 }
 ```

-The json plan output produced by terraform contains a lot of information.
+The JSON plan output produced by terraform contains a lot of information.
 For this tutorial, we will be interested by:

 - `.resource_changes`: array containing all the actions that terraform will apply on the infrastructure.
 - `.resource_changes[].type`: the type of resource (e.g. `aws_instance` , `aws_iam` ...)
 - `.resource_changes[].change.actions`: array of actions applied on the resource (`create`, `update`, `delete`...)

-For more information about the json plan representation, please check the [terraform documentation](https://www.terraform.io/docs/internals/json-format.html#plan-representation)
+For more information about the JSON plan representation, please check the [terraform documentation](https://www.terraform.io/docs/internals/json-format.html#plan-representation)

 ### 3. Write the OPA policy to check the plan